-If a MATLAB® installation on your computer is found during this installation process, the new TC-Toolbox for MATLAB® (available only for Windows) is automatically installed.
-However, there are different options based on the version (legacy or new) being installed as described in the TC-Toolbox for MATLAB Installation Guide®.
+If a MATLAB® installation on your computer is found during this installation process, the TC-Toolbox for MATLAB® (available only for Windows) is automatically installed, otherwise you may need to do a manual installation.
+For details, see the TC-Toolbox for MATLAB Installation Guide®.